Connect With Us

 Debt-to-Income Constraints

-Conforming loans may allow higher debt-to-income ratios in certain scenarios, sometimes approaching 45%–50%, depending on compensating factors.
+Conforming loans may allow higher debt-to-income ratios in certain scenarios.
+You might approach 45%–50% with compensating factors.
+Jumbo loans are more restrictive, often capping ratios near 40%–43%.

 Cash Reserve Requirements

-Conforming loans are generally less demanding in this area, making them easier to qualify for if liquidity is limited.
+Jumbo lenders frequently demand extra cash reserves after closing.
+That could be several months of payments or more.
+Conforming loans are less demanding here, making them easier to qualify for if your liquidity is limited.

 Interest Rate Dynamics